-Staffed by Baylor Law students under the supervision of director Josh Borderud and guided by Professor Thomas Featherston, students gain valuable, real-world experience helping clients arrange for the transfer of their assets to their heirs through the creation of wills and other legal documents.
-As cases are assigned, students meet with clients, draft wills, prepare powers of attorney, medical powers of attorney, directives to physicians, declarations of guardian and serve as witnesses at the will execution ceremony.
+Staffed by Baylor Law students under the supervision of clinic director Josh Borderud and guided by Professor Thomas Featherston, students gain valuable, real-world experience helping clients arrange for the transfer of their assets to their heirs through the creation of wills and other legal documents.
+As cases are assigned, students meet with clients, draft wills, and serve as witnesses at the will execution ceremony.
+Additionally, clinic staff prepares powers of attorney, medical powers of attorney, directives to physicians, and declarations of guardian.

 Part of a year-round effort, the Estate Planning Clinic connects regularly with local veterans each month, while providing special outreach to first responders each spring.
 In addition, Baylor Law hosts an annual, one-day, free Estate Planning Clinic for veterans each November.
 For those cases whose complexities fall outside the realm of the Clinic, Baylor Law helps refer clients to local attorneys.

 Open to 2L and 3L students who have successfully completed Trusts & Estates and have earned the recommendation of faculty, the Clinic offers aspiring transactional lawyers hands-on exposure to the very kinds of cases they will be handling in practice.
 At the same time, they see firsthand the impact of their efforts on the lives of the heroic men and women who serve us all.

 For more information, please contact clinic director Joshua G. Borderud.